 What are appropriate applications for a ductless heat pump?

 Replacing an existing zonal heating system – Ductless heat pumps can replace or supplement existing electric baseboard, wall or ceiling units, wood stoves and other space heaters (such as propane or kerosene).
 A cost-effective electric heat conversion in a small house might consist of a single system serving the main area of the house, with existing electric baseboards left in place in bedrooms and bathrooms.

 Room additions – A ductless heat pump can be a good choice when a room is added to a house or an attic is converted to living space.
 It can provide efficient heating and cooling without having to extend existing ductwork or pipes or install electric resistance heaters.

 New construction – New homes can be designed or adapted to take advantage of the characteristics of ductless heat pumps.
 Typically one or more systems are installed in various “zones” of a house to simplify installation and minimize refrigerant line length.

-A: You may qualify for an incentive of up to $300 per home, provided by the Energy Efficiency Fund.
+You may qualify for an instant discount of up to $500 per home, provided by the Energy Efficiency Fund.

 How long will a ductless heat pump system last?